On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

+where we have omitted the degeneracies from the notation.
 According to the cofinality statement of \cite[Lemma 1.2.4.17]{HA}, $X$ may be characterized as the lower right corner of the following cocartesian cube:

 We finish the proof by showing that the $X$ appearing in the cube is equivalent to the spectrum $C$ from the theorem statement.
-Indeed, taking fibers in the vertical direction, we learn that $X$ is the total cofiber (in the sense of, e.g., \cite[\S 2]{OmarTobyCubes}) of the square
+Indeed, taking fibers in the vertical direction, we learn that $X$ is the total cofiber of the square

 which simplifies to the square

 The pushout of the arrows $(1,1 \otimes J)$ and $(1,m)$ is calculated as the cofiber of the map

 or equivalently the cofiber of the map